 The ECB’s key interest rate: what it is and how it affects you

 Across Europe, prices for energy, groceries, and services are rising.
 According to Eurostat, the annual inflation rate has increased to 9.9% in the eurozone—a new record high.
-And in response, the European Central Bank (ECB) raised the key interest rate in July 2022 for the first time in 11 years—and then raised them again in September, October & December 2022.
+And in response, the European Central Bank (ECB) raised the key interest rate in July 2022 for the first time in 11 years—and then raised them again several time until September 2023.
 The goal: to counteract the devaluation of the euro and to give consumers some relief.

 But what exactly is the ECB’s key interest rate?
 How high is it currently?
 And what does the ECB’s interest rate hike mean for your savings goals and future plans?
 Read on to get answers to these questions and more.